Want to watch Super Bowl 2024 commercials before the big game? These ads are already live.

 Oikos yogurt

-The yogurt brand's ad features famed '90s comedian Martin Lawrence and NFL Hall-of-Famer Shannon Sharpe as they contemplate what to do about their golf cart, which they drove into a golf course pond.
+The yogurt brand's ad features comedian Martin Lawrence and NFL Hall-of-Famer Shannon Sharpe as they contemplate what to do about their golf cart, which they have driven into a water hazard.
 Sharpe suggests a tow truck, which Lawrence — who is eating an Oikos yogurt — scoffs at, showing off his yogurt-fueled super strength as he deals with the situation on his own.

 Oreo